OutOfIQgg/TRRNG/README.md

   - bool = the boolean you wanna coin flip into either true or false

-  - how it works: in trng.b: love.math.random(1, 10) if it's 5 or below, it's false. if it's 6 or beyond, it's true. in trng.a: math. in trng.e: kinda like trng.b.grn(min, max, mloops)
+  - how it works: love.math.random(1, 10) if it's 5 or below, it's false. if it's 6 or beyond, it's true.

   - pros: idk

   - cons: idk

 pls support me on ko-fi (if you can. even $1 is more than enough).
 I had to wake up 7 more braincells and too many hours to count.

+# KNOW YOUR RIGHTS! contact me if there are errors or issues with the system

 THIS PLUGIN IS STILL IN ALPHA STAGES UNTIL ANY AND ALL GLITCHES ARE RESOLVED